fulfilio/dtc-claude-skills/README.md

 ### Building Skill Packages

-Skills are built and packaged as part of the [fulfil.io website](https://github.com/fulfilio/website) deployment process.
+Skills are automatically built and deployed to GitHub Pages via GitHub Actions.

 **How it works**:
-1. This repository is included as a git submodule in the website repository
+1. When changes are pushed to the `master` branch, GitHub Actions workflow triggers
-2. The website's build script (`scripts/build_claude_skills.py`) scans for skill directories
+2. The workflow scans for skill directories matching the `##-skill-name` pattern
-3. Each skill is packaged into a ZIP file and copied to `static/downloads/claude-skills/`
+3. Each skill is packaged into a ZIP file in the `downloads/` directory
+4. The downloads directory is deployed to GitHub Pages
-4. Skills are served directly from the website at `/static/downloads/claude-skills/`
+5. Skills are available at `https://fulfilio.github.io/dtc-claude-skills/downloads/`

-The website build process automatically creates ZIP packages from all skill directories matching the `##-skill-name` pattern.
+The build process automatically creates ZIP packages from all skill directories that contain a `SKILL.md` file.

 ### Skill Structure